davortsan/CloudAppSecurityDocs.es-es/CloudAppSecurityDocs/cloud-discovery-custom-apps.md

 >[!NOTE]
 > Las aplicaciones personalizadas se etiquetan automáticamente con la etiqueta **Aplicación personalizada** después de agregarlas.
 Esta etiqueta de la aplicación no se puede quitar.
-Para ver todas las aplicaciones personalizadas, establezca el filtro **Etiqueta de aplicación** para que sea igual a "Aplicación personalizada".
+Para ver todas las aplicaciones personalizadas, establezca el filtro de **etiqueta** de la aplicación para que sea igual a ' aplicación personalizada '.
 <!-- - By default, custom apps have a risk score of 10, but you can use the **Override app score** action to change it at any time.-->

 ## <a name="next-steps"></a>Pasos siguientes